phu0ngng/nccl/ext-net/README.md

 supports `dmabuf`, it should set `ptrSupport` to `NCCL_PTR_HOST|NCCL_PTR_CUDA|NCCL_PTR_DMABUF` and provide a `regMrDmaBuf` function.

-The `speed` field indicates the speed of the network port in Gbps.
+The `speed` field indicates the speed of the network port in Mbps (10^6 bits per second).
 This is important to ensure proper optimization of flows within the node.

 The `port` field indicates the port number.
 This is important again for topology detection and flow optimization within the node when a NIC with a single PCI connection is connected to the fabric with multiple ports.

-The `latency` field indicates the network latency.
+The `latency` field indicates the network latency in microseconds.
 This can be useful to improve the NCCL tuning and make sure NCCL switches from tree to ring at the right size.

 The `maxComms` field indicates the maximum number of connections we can create.